kevinkhill/Codeigniter-gCharts/README.md

 Example charts have been included, just navigate to ```http://<YOUR_CI_SITE>/index.php/gchart_examples```

+##Configuration
+Located at <CI_APPLICATION_FOLDER>/config/gcharts.php, there are some options you can set globally for the gCharts library
+ * autoloadCharts - Automatically load charts instead of calling the gcharts->load() function.
+ * errorPrepend - This will be prepended to error messages to stylize, EX: <p class="error">
+ * errorAppend - This will come after the error message, probably should match and close the prepend value, EX: </p>
+ * More options coming soon...

 ##Usage
 Here is an example of how to create a line chart with two lines of data